jbarnes850/whisper-experiment/README.md

 ## Project Description

-The Voice Memo AI Assistant is a cutting-edge personal assistant designed to help users gain valuable insights from their voice recordings.
-This MVP focuses on processing voice memos from iPhone or Apple Watch, securely stored in iCloud.
-It transcribes these recordings, summarizes the content, and allows for interactive queries through SMS or Telegram.
-Emphasizing user privacy and data security, the system aims to improve understanding and context over time.
+The Voice Memo AI Assistant transforms your voice recordings into actionable insights.
+Whether you're using an iPhone or Apple Watch, your voice memos are securely processed from iCloud storage.
+Imagine having your own personal scribe that not only transcribes your words but also distills them into concise summaries.
+Beyond transcription, this app allows you to interact with your data through SMS or Telegram, asking questions and receiving context-specific responses.
+With a commitment to privacy and security, the Voice Memo AI Assistant evolves with you, continually enhancing its understanding of your needs and preferences.

 ## Data Pipeline Overview